 He was a 2015 Artist Fellow at Parsons School of Design, New York.

 Perry has presented / lectured on his work at a variety of cultural institutions including Columbia University in New York, The University of Berlin School of The Arts, The Southern California Institute of Architecture in Los Angeles, The University of Central London as well as Industrial Light and Magic in San Francisco, California.
-He's received press in a diverse range of media including The Huffington Post, Flashart, Wired journalist Steve Silberman's blog at the Public Library of Science, Motherboard, Evolo Magazine (cover) as well as the Hollywood Reporter.
+He's received press in a diverse range of media including Flashart, Billboard, Stereogum, Wired journalist Steve Silberman's blog at the Public Library of Science, Motherboard, The Huffington Post, Evolo Magazine (cover) as well as the Hollywood Reporter.

 Although he has no formal training in architecture, over the last 17 years (1999-2016) he has been an invited artist at architecture schools around the world as juror and critic, including The London Architecture Association, Columbia University GSAPP, The Southern California Institute of Architecture in Los Angeles, Pratt School of Design in New York, University of Pennsylvania School of Architecture and RPI in Troy, New York, where he was a keynote speaker at the International Smart Geometry Conference presented at EMPAC (2011).